acutesoftware/AIKIF/doc/AIKIF_design.rst

 Routine Computer Tasks [testing]
 ``````````````````````````````````````

-"Backup my working documents to the server each week"
+Backup my working documents to the server each week

 - agent to find working doc folder (needs to be a MAPPING set of rules)
 	- if file modified date less than week old, backup folder TREE
 	- if folder NAME == project_NAME then backup folder TREE